ukhsa-collaboration/PHEnix/README.md

 Either set *PICARD_TOOLS_PATH* - path to directory where different Picard jars are or set *PICARD_JAR* - path to **picard.jar**.
 Older Picard distributions have many different jars (use first suggestion), where as newer versions have merged all into one jar file.

+## Contributing to the project
+If you want to add your favourite Mapper/VariantCaller or add another Filter please refer to the documentation: [here](http://phoenix.readthedocs.org/en/latest/api/modules.html)

 ## History